Crash FactsPennsylvania DUI Association

 Driver Involvement in Alcohol-Related Crashes by Vehicle Type

 Motorcyclists had the largest percentage of drinking drivers to total drivers compared to the drivers of other types of vehicles.
-Drinking drivers of passenger cars, light trucks, vans, and sport utility vehicles were also above the average for drivers of all vehicle types.
+Drinking drivers of passenger cars, light trucks, vans, and sport utility vehicles were equal to or just above the average for drivers of all vehicle types.
 Bus and heavy truck drivers accounted for very few of the drinking drivers in crashes.

 |Bus||2||0.2% of total|